ydataai/ydata-profiling/docsrc/source/pages/integrations/data_apps.rst

   st.write(df)
   st_profile_report(pr)

-You can install the `pandas-profiling component <https://github.com/Ghasel/streamlit-pandas-profiling>`_ for Streamlit with pip:
+You can install the `ydata-profiling component <https://github.com/Ghasel/streamlit-ydata-profiling>`_ for Streamlit with pip:

 .. code-block:: console

-  pip install streamlit-pandas-profiling
+  pip install streamlit-ydata-profiling

 Dash
 ----

 `Dash <hhttps://github.com/plotly/dash>`_ is a Python framework for building machine learning & data science web apps, built on top of Plotly.js, React and Flask.
-It is commonly used for interactive data exploration, precisely where ``pandas-profiling`` also focuses.
-Inline access to the insights provided by ``pandas-profiling`` can help guide the exploratory work allowed by Dash.
+It is commonly used for interactive data exploration, precisely where ``ydata-profiling`` also focuses.
+Inline access to the insights provided by ``ydata-profiling`` can help guide the exploratory work allowed by Dash.
 To integrate a Profiling Report inside a Dash app, two options exist:

 Load HTML version of report as an asset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^